 There is no time that is better than others to visit Laos.
 Any period of the year, in principle, is perfect.
 From May to October, however, frequent rains can occur.
 Which do not ruin the holiday but could still cause some unexpected events.
 Especially if you have planned excursions to inaccessible areas.
 In the months of November and December, however, Laos is at its peak.
 It no longer rains.
 The rivers are full of water and nature grows luxuriant and uncontaminated.
 Even the dry season offers unmissable landscapes because the river recedes slightly.
 And makes room for endless vegetable gardens and meadows.

 The holiday in Laos cannot last less than four days, which will still be sufficient only.
 And exclusively to stop in LouangPrabang and Vientiane.
 Having 10 or 15 days.
 However, you could plan a visit to Vietnam and Cambodia and tour the country far and wide.

 Wear sober and discreet clothes that respect.
 Above all, the philosophy of the Asian populations.
 Much more traditionalist than the European ones.
 Therefore, avoid skimpy and too short dresses.
 Prefer items that cover arms, shoulders, chest and legs.
 If you go to Laos in the dry season, pack a windbreaker, a sweater and a pair of comfortable shoes.
 Also remember to bring a hat, sunglasses, medicines and passport photos in case there are special bureaucratic needs.

 How to get there: flights to Laos

 Laos is not directly connected to Italian airports.
-The quickest way to reach it is to make a stopover in Bangkok and then leave for Vientiane, where a well-equipped airport is located.
+The quickest way to reach it is to make a stopover in Bangkok and then leave for Vientiane.
+Where a well-equipped airport is located.
 From China, Cambodia and Vietnam, this Southeast Asian country is easily accessible.
-Those arriving by land should not have particular problems, because the border crossings between neighbouring countries are always more or less free.
+Those arriving by land should not have particular problems.
+Because the border crossings between neighboring countries are always more or less free.